-Tanzania: Data received from FAO suggests that Tanzania exported about 1,300 skins in both 2014 and 2015.
-No report has been received for 2016 and no imports of skins from that country have been reported by importers.
+Tanzania: Data received from FAO suggests that Tanzania exported about 1,300 skins in 2015.
+Tanzania reported no exports of skins in 2016 or 2017 and no imports of skins from that country have been reported by importers.

 Togo: No trade in skins has been reported since the early 1980s.